ethereum/EIPs/EIPS/eip-1.md

 If you are interested in assuming ownership of an EIP, send a message asking to take over, addressed to both the original author and the EIP editor.
 If the original author doesn't respond to the email in a timely manner, the EIP editor will make a unilateral decision (it's not like such decisions can't be reversed :)).

+## Changes to the Author List

+Changes to the author list of an EIP in Draft require either approval from either an editor or every author listed in either the old or new author list.
+Changes to EIPs in Review or Last Call require approval from both an editor and authors, unless the authors cannot be contacted.
+Changes to the author list of a Stagnant EIP follow the rules for the new status.
+Changes to the author list of a Final EIP are not allowed.
+Changes to the author list of a Living EIP only require editor approval.

 ## EIP Editors

 The current EIP editors are